Stop making excuses. If you want to, you will find a way. It took me 37 years, but I never gave up.

 New Beginnings, Same Sickness

 I started working toward my master’s degree and soon learned I was five and a half months pregnant!
 I had recently quit birth control, but the news was still shocking.
 My OBGYN had said it was highly unlikely I would get pregnant because of the orientation of my uterus and because I was so unhealthy—my body was so malnourished I rarely had a period.
-Luckily, I had turned down the gastroenterologist’s suggestion for Imuran, which can cause all kinds of crazy birth defects.
-In fact, despite the odds, I had a very healthy pregnancy.
+(Luckily, I had turned down the gastroenterologist’s suggestion for Imuran, which can cause all kinds of crazy birth defects.)
+Despite the odds, I had a very healthy pregnancy.
 The baby-growing hormones kept me energized.
 I was 25 years old, hiking, working a full 40-hour week, and going to school.

 It took me a while to get back to work; I quit school, opting to be a stay-at-home mom instead.
 The result was that we were dead broke, but somehow, I felt stronger, even though I was on sulfas and prednisone again and by this point couldn’t lose any weight.
 When my daughter’s dad and I broke up, I started selling things on eBay full time to support my three-year-old.